sunnycho100/digital-control-system/README.md

-# 🧠 Segway Hoverboard Controller — SystemVerilog Project
+# 🧠 Segway Control System — SystemVerilog Project

-This repository contains all design, simulation, and synthesis files for our **Segway Hoverboard Controller** project.
+This repository contains all design, simulation, and synthesis files for our **Segway Control System** project.
 Each folder has a specific purpose to keep development organized across phases.

 ---